 I knew of others who were new to our country, people who came for the freedoms, but seemed more troubled by their anxieties about government and America’s lifestyle.
 It was understandable why they were disinterested in adopting the nation’s ways when they met Americans with lost pride, people cold, inconsiderate, and behaving as though constantly angry.

 I caught myself falling into that category and got upset when reflecting on my actions.
 That’s when I knew we needed a campaign to restore American pride.

 So, where do we start?

-Here is what I recommend for a first step.
-Let’s begin with an old theme that worked in previous decades.
+Here is what I recommended for a first step: Begin with an old theme that worked in previous decades.
 Let’s restore pride in the beauty of our natural resources.

-Already I had been provoked when walking my dogs to an Anne Arundel County park, which I do frequently.
-We cross a bridge over the Baltimore-Washington Parkway.
-The road has become an unauthorized dumping ground for unwanted mattresses, furniture, fast-food restaurant sacks, alcohol bottles and cans, and a few unmentionables.
+Already I had been provoked when walking my dogs to a park, which I did frequently then.
+We crossed a bridge over the Baltimore-Washington Parkway.
+The road had become an unauthorized dumping ground for unwanted mattresses, furniture, fast-food restaurant sacks, alcohol bottles and cans, and a few unmentionables.

 The dogs and I saw deer, fox, badgers, squirrels, rabbits, and a surprising variety of birds as we walked past the disgusting display of human trash.
 The creatures’ natural homes were littered to the point that their sources of food and shelter could not grow.
 I was ashamed.

 I said then that we can stop these needless actions and restore natural beauty to wildlife habitat and our city streets, the places that make America a special place to be; special places that provide us all resources and comforts that few nations can claim.